hisschemoller/kibo-drum-drop/README.md

 * MIDI CC 119 with value 127 toggles 'record mode' on and off.
 * MIDI CC 102, 103, 104, 105, 106, 107, 108 and 109 with value:
   * 127 starts recording in the eight sound slots.
-  * below 127 stops recording in the sound slot.
+  * 0-126 stops recording in the sound slot.

 ## Use the app on its own